Willkommen auf den Seiten des Auswärtigen Amts

 - Only the visa office of the Embassy in Warsaw is responsible for visa applications.
 The Consulates General of the Federal Republic of Germany in Krakow, Wroclaw and Gdansk do not issue visas and do not provide information on visa applications.

 - Please note that you must come to the Embassy in person with all the necessary documents in order to apply for a visa.
 Please make an appointment via our appointment system on the Internet.
 Please allow several weeks for the processing of your application.
 Applications can only be considered if you book an appointment for the Vander-Elst category.
 Please plan for a processing time of approximately one (1) week after submitting your application.
 In individual cases, the processing time may extend to several weeks.

 - For processing a visa application to provide a service in Germany, a fee of appr.
 400 zloty (75,- Euro depending on the exchange rate) is charged.
-The fee is to be paid in Polish zloty at the time of application.
+The fee is to be paid in Polish zloty in cash at the time of application.
 It is a processing fee.
 There is no right of refund in case of rejection or withdrawal of the application.

 According to the European provisions on the freedom to provide services, companies based in an EU member state (e.g. Poland) may post third-country nationals employed by them to another EU member state (e.g. Germany) for the temporary provision of a service without requiring a work permit or other authorization under employment law (so-called active freedom to provide services).
 Intra-company postings, i.e. temporary assignments at a branch office of the company in Germany, are generally not covered by this.